A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Introduction

+Anthropomorphisation---the phenomenon whereby non-human entities are ascribed human-like qualities---has long been discussed in psychology, philosophy, and cognitive science \citep{epley2007seeing,epley2008we,colman2015dictionary}.
+Traditionally applied to artefacts, tools, and natural phenomena, it has gained renewed attention in human-computer interaction, where it was studied primarily in the context of rule-based chatbots.
+The recent emergence of large language model (LLM)-based conversational agents (CAs) marks a qualitative shift: these systems sustain open-domain dialogue, contextual coherence, and stylistic adaptation convincingly.
+They routinely produce linguistic and interactional anthropomorphic cues, e.g., first-person self-reference, epistemic, and affective language that can invite users to interpret the system as a social counterpart rather than a mere tool.
 This shift has accelerated scholarly attention, but it has also produced a rapidly expanding and fragmented body of work.
 Recent reviews indicate that anthropomorphisation is examined across a wide range of domains, e.g., education, consumer business, service marketing, and mental health, and is operationalized in different ways \citep{park2023effect,chen2024effects,lee2020perceiving,janson2023leverage,meadi2025exploring}.
-For instance, studies suggest that human-like cues can increase satisfaction, trust, and use intentions, supporting perceived well-being, and social connectedness in human-chatbot interaction \citep{pentina2023exploring,skjuve2021my,ta2020user,janson2023leverage}.
+For instance, studies suggest that human-like cues can increase satisfaction, trust, and use intentions, supporting perceived well-being and social connectedness in human-chatbot interaction \citep{pentina2023exploring,skjuve2021my,ta2020user,janson2023leverage}.
 However, these effects are inconsistent and can backfire in some contexts by triggering uncanniness, amplifying anger, or frustrating experienced users \citep{ciechanowski2019shades,crolic2022blame,allyn2022google}.
 This ambivalence carries over to the ethical analysis of anthropomorphisation.
-On the one hand, authors defend a positive framing, arguing that the anthropomorphisation of LLM-based CAs may support user's autonomy and well-being, leading positive effects such as increased engagement and inclusion, support identity formation and trauma recovery \citep{bhat2025toward,merrill2022ai,luger2016like}.
-On the other hand, anthropomorphisation \emph{tout court} is frequently framed as an ethical threat: by making CAs appear reciprocal, caring, or competent, anthropomorphic cues can miscalibrate users' expectations and normative responses, increasing the risk of deception and false belief formation, overreliance, and trust erosion.
+On the one hand, authors defend a positive framing, arguing that the anthropomorphisation of LLM-based CAs may support users' autonomy and well-being, leading to positive effects such as increased engagement and inclusion, supporting identity formation and trauma recovery \citep{bhat2025toward,merrill2022ai,luger2016like}.
+On the other hand, anthropomorphisation \emph{tout court} is frequently framed as an ethical threat: by making CAs appear reciprocal, caring, or competent, anthropomorphic cues can miscalibrate users’ expectations and judgments about how the system should be treated, increasing the risk of deception and false belief formation, overreliance, and trust erosion.
 Public attention to these risks has been sharpened by media reports describing severe harms in the context of `AI companion' interactions \citep{el2023man,walker2023belgian,garcia2025character}.
-Importantly, these ethical stakes underline a governance-relevant tension: anthropomorphic design can be incentivized by engagement and retention objectives, while associated harms may be externalized to users and institutions, raising questions about duty of care and accountability.
+Importantly, these ethical concerns underline a governance-relevant tension: anthropomorphic design can be incentivized by engagement and retention objectives, while associated harms may be externalized to users and institutions, raising questions about duty of care and accountability.